BorelEnzo/BorelEnzo.github.io/CTFs/inshack_18/gcorp/index.md

 However, if our string is too long, the translated binary string will overwrite the command.
 Sending some 'A's, 'C's, 'T's or 'G's in a particular order could form an ASCII string, passed as parameter to `system`...

-The first found that we need to send 1024 useless bytes (128 * 'ACTG' in our payload), and well chosen 4-bytes blocks translated into valid bash command.
+We first found that we need to send 1024 useless bytes (128 * 'ACTG' in our payload), and well chosen 4-bytes blocks translated into valid bash command.
 The most important routine in the binary is `d2b`, which translates our DNA-string into binary.
 Reverse the code is pretty straightforward.

 > ```